arpoma16/rosbot_task_manager/README.md

 This project is based on [rosbot_patrol](https://github.com/adamkrawczyk/rosbot_patrol) ,[robot patrol simulation](https://github.com/adamkrawczyk/rosbot_patrol_simulation) that have this [tuturial in husarion web page](https://husarion.com/tutorials/ros-projects/security-guard-robot/)

+##En nuestro caso usaramos tf2  because the other project use tf and this is deprecate.

 other repositories that are important to check is:
 [Robot description ](https://github.com/husarion/rosbot_ros)